Business tips & ideas Design trends

 The first time a product is digitized, the conversion can take some time.
 However, after that first digitization, every following order will go through immediately — as long as the orders have the same sized design.

 Here, the hard part is done.
-If you want to digitize your photos, select the product you’d like to work with from the Printify Catalog, upload the desired photo to the Mockup Generator, and you’re ready.
+If you want to digitize your photos, select the product you’d like to work with from the Printify Catalog, upload the desired photo to the Product Creator, and you’re ready.

 As mentioned above, the easiest way to digitize photos is by using a scanner or taking a photograph.
 There are several useful hints, tips, and tricks above that could be of use here.